neo4j-labs/neosemantics/README.md

 it in the <NEO_HOME>/plugins directory of your Neo4j instance.
 2. Add the following line to your <NEO_HOME>/conf/neo4j.conf
       ```
-      dbms.unmanaged_extension_classes=n10s.endpoint=/rdf
+      server.unmanaged_extension_classes=n10s.endpoint=/rdf
       ```
 3. Restart the server.

 ### Verifying the installation

-You can check that the installation went well by:
+You can check that the installation went well by running `SHOW PROCEDURES`.
-Running `call dbms.procedures()`.
 The list of procedures should include a number of them prefixed by **n10s**.

 If you installed the http endpoint, you can check it was correctly installed by looking in the logs and making sure they show the following line on startup: